adityasankar98/datavis/Final/group_18_finalproject/README.txt

 	-Click to Play
 	-Press "I" for instructions
-	-Move your mouse to move the fish to eat smaller fish and gain points -Avoid bigger fish (or otherwise, game over)
+	-Move your mouse to move the fish to eat smaller fish and gain points -Avoid bigger fish (or otherwise, score goes back down to 0) -Press "P" to pause
-	-Press "P" to pause
+	-Press "A" to mute sound
-	-Press "B" to mute and unmute sound (MAKE SURE TO HAVE SOUND LIBRARY 		DOWNLOADED IN PROCESSING) -Click to Resume after Pause
+	-Press "B" unmute sound (MAKE SURE TO HAVE SOUND LIBRARY 				DOWNLOADED IN PROCESSING) -Click to Resume after Pause